jagi/meteor-astronomy/_includes/v2/behaviors/slug.md

   },
   behaviors: {
     slug: {
-      // You can't use the "fieldName option when using the "methodName" option.
+      // You can't use the "fieldName option when using the "helperName" option.
       // fieldName: 'lastName',

       // The helper name that generates a value for the slug-ification process.
-      methodName: 'fullName'
+      helperName: 'fullName'
     }
   }
 });